Follow @scope_views

 Summary

-The FC-100DZ reimagines Takahashi’s classic F8 fluorite doublets of yesteryear, the FS-102 and the original FC-100.
-Like those older models, it makes for a near perfect all-rounder, but in a lighter and more compact package even than the rare FS-102S.
-Optically, though, it’s every bit the equal of the FS-102 and slightly superior to the old FC-100.
+Optically, it’s every bit the equal of the FS-102 and slightly superior to the old FC-100.
 So, this is probably the current FC-100D model you would choose: it combines most of the best features of the DC, DS and (now defunct) DL.

 You might think of the DZ as a planetary specialist; it really isn’t.
 Field flatness is excellent and views of the deep sky stunning.
 Meanwhile, F8 is often fast enough for sensitive modern cameras and (unlike an F6 doublet) offers a fairly flat field as standard.
-With a reducer flattener you’d have an excellent imaging machine.
+With a flattener or reducer you’d have an excellent imaging machine.

 If someone were to ask me to recommend an only scope, this would currently be it.
 It shows you so much more than a 3”, but isn’t that much larger or slower to cool.

-In truth, the FC-100DZ is approaching the limits of optical technology – it’s a near perfect 4” apochromat, but in a doublet and without the fragility of front surface fluorite.
-For me the only real downside remains the usual one – portability.
-It may be lighter than an F6 triplet and more compact than any of its FC-100D peers, but it still needs the focuser removed to be carry-on portable.
+The only real downside remains portability.
+The DZ may be lighter than an F6 triplet and more compact than any of its FC-100D peers, but it still needs the focuser removed to fit in a carry-on bag.

 The FC-100DZ gets my very highest recommendation.
 It’s light, compact, fast-cooling, beautifully made and optically near perfect; great for visual or imaging.
 It’s not quite carry-on portable, but you can’t have it all.